sofiamoniz/RI3rd/README.md

      Authors: Alina Yanchuk, 89093; Ana Sofia Fernandes, 88739

-The searching program produces a file with the Weighted Index (produced by using SPIMI), based on the Tokenizer and Ranking function chosen, and a file with the documents IDs mapping, that will be used in the searching process.
+The searching program produces the Weighted Index (produced by using SPIMI, partitioned by blocks), based on the Tokenizer and Ranking function chosen, and a file with the documents IDs mapping, that will be used in the searching process.
 It also produces a file with the Ranking results and shows the Evaluation metrics calculated (it can have query term proximity if passed through argument).

 In order to everything work correctly, all the generated files by the indexing program must not have their defined names and Relative Paths changed!